datakind/student-success-tool/pipelines/inference/sst_pdp_inference/README.md

 ### Important Notes

-* **Configuration Files:** The `.toml` configuration file is crucial for customizing the data processing steps.
-Ensure it is correctly configured for the target institution.
+* **Configuration Files:** The `.toml` configuration file is crucial for customizing the data processing steps, it is model-specific.
+Ensure it is correctly configured for the target institution and the specific model.
 * **Model Versioning:** The pipeline utilizes the "latest" version of the registered model.
 If you need to use a specific model version, update the pipeline code accordingly.